Hi! This blog is over ten years old with over 1,500 posts. Let me pull out some highlights!

 During my last year in the classroom, two events transformed my career.
 First, I was laid off from classroom teaching.
 Second, I gave a talk about math education that went online and has been viewed a couple of million times.
 (You can watch other talks I’ve given also.)
-Those events put me on a path to a) speak publicly about instructional change in math education in forty-nine states and four continents, and b) earn a doctorate studying with some of the best math education researchers around.
+Those events put me on a path to a) speak publicly about instructional change in math education in fifty states and four continents, and b) earn a doctorate studying with some of the best math education researchers around.

-I now work for a math edtech startup called Desmos where we try to help students learn math and love learning math.
+I now work at a math edtech startup called Desmos where we try to help students learn math and love learning math.
 I have opinions about math education technology, most of which are pessimistic, though occasionally I’m exuberant about its possibilities.

 - I broke a Guinness World Record a decade ago.
 Math made it possible.